mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     - The cross should be removed from the plot

 8. Repeat the above steps 1-7 in non-orthogonal view.

+9. Check the ``Concise View`` checkbox above one of the peak tables on the right hand side - this should hide some columns.

 MDHistoWorkspace
 ~~~~~~~~~~~~~~~~